JNDUNLAP/cbam-api/ReadMe.md

 # CBAM API

-This project provides a RESTful API for managing quarterly reports using the CBAM (Carbon Border Adjustment Mechanism) framework.
+This project provides a RESTful API for the EU's CBAM (Carbon Border Adjustment Mechanism) reporting schema.

 ## Installation